c-kick/DOMule/README.md

 DOMule solves this with pure ES6 modules and a simple contract: an element says `data-requires="module.mjs"`, and that module's `init()` function receives all elements that required it.
 Add `data-require-lazy="true"` and the module only loads when the element enters the viewport.

 No build step.
 No framework lock-in.
 Just load what you need, when you need it.

+## Oke, and why "DOMule"?

+DOM + Module + Mule.

+The DOM declares what's needed.
+Modules provide it.
+The mule hauls it—but only what's actually required.
+Like the animal, it's stubborn about not carrying dead weight.

 ## Architecture